gbalslevn/Hotstone/testList.md

 - **OK** When Beef Burger is played Add +2 attack to random opponent minion;

+SemiStone Test
+- Pedderson Can get thaiChef as hero type (Test stub).
+- if Pedderson have thaiChef, his power is accordingly(Test stub).

 Fjern Cast i executeAttack?
 også i setCardsOnFieldActive